 Scientific and technical information is of vital importance to the national government.
 Consequently, much Federal publishing and information-gathering deals with scientific and technical topics and issues.
-St. Mary's Blume Library collects this published material in a selective manner, focusing on subject areas and levels of treatment which are supportive of university curricula.
+St. Mary's Blume Library collects this published material in a very limited manner, focusing on subject areas and levels of treatment which are supportive of university curricula.

 This guide is divided into broad subject areas.
 To view a description of web resources in an area, choose the appropriate subject tab.
 Underneath each tab is a sub-page dealing with the Library's tangible collection in that subject area.